filakhtov/gentoo-use-docs/app-crypt/libsecret.md

 This flag should normally be disable as it is mainly useful for the maintainers, testers and developers.

+### tpm
+Pass the `-Dtpm2=true` option to the meson build script.
+Provide an ability to encrypt and decrypt stored secrets using the TPM module (Trusted Platform Module), in addition to using the user's login password.

+It is safe to disable this flag, but should be considered on platforms with TPM2 support for increased security.

 ### vala
 Prepare environment for the configure script to find an appropriate version of vala files.
 Pass the `-Dvapi=true` option to the meson build script.
 Generate the `libsecret-1.vapi` Vala language bindings for the `libsecret` library.